betheden/hebrew-grammar/content/adverb.rst

 :ref:`adjective`,
 or even a
 :ref:`noun`.
-Many adverbs in Biblical Hebrew have the potential to serve multiple functions.
-For example, כֹּה can function as an adverb of place, an adverb of time, or an adverb of manner; פֹּה can function as an adverb of time or an adverb of place, etc.

 Many particles are closely related to adverbs in Biblical Hebrew.
 A general rule is that when a particle occurs after the verb, it functions